Employment / Personal Injury / Business

-In addition to prohibiting discrimination against persons with disabilities, the Americans With Disabilities Act also requires employers to accommodate qualified persons with disabilities to help them perform the essential functions of their jobs.
-In addition to flexible scheduling and modifications to the work environment, a reasonable accommodation may take the form of a disability leave of absence.
+In addition to prohibiting discrimination against persons with disabilities, the Americans With Disabilities Act requires employers to accommodate qualified persons with disabilities to help them perform the essential functions of their jobs.
+Accommodations may include flexible scheduling and modifications to the work environment.
+A reasonable accommodation may also take the form of a disability leave of absence.
 Leave under the ADA may be available in conjunction with or in addition to leave under the FMLA.

-If you believe your right to disability leave or accommodations has been denied or interfered with, please call the Fegley Law Firm at (215) 493-8287 or email Mr. Fegley at email@example.com.
-Mr. Fegley will personally discuss your situation with you by telephone or email and will tell you whether the problems you may be experiencing at work are, in fact, in violation of the Americans With Disabilities Act.
+If you believe your right to disability leave or accommodations has been denied or interfered with, or you have been discriminated against on the basis of a disability, please contact us or give us a call at (215) 493-8287 for a free consultation.
+Mr. Scott Fegley will personally discuss your situation with you by telephone or email and will tell you whether the problems you may be experiencing at work are, in fact, in violation of the Americans With Disabilities Act.